pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_presence.md

 ```

 Parameters:
-- uuid: Type: NSString — UUID to retrieve.
-Defaults to current user ID if nil/not set.
+- uuid: NSString — UUID to audit.
+Defaults to current PubNub user ID if nil/omitted.
-- channels: Type: NSArray<NSString *> — Channels to query (omit if using channelGroups).
+- channels: NSArray<NSString *> — Channels to read state from (omit if using channelGroups).
-- channelGroups: Type: NSArray<NSString *> — Groups to query (omit if using channels).
+- channelGroups: NSArray<NSString *> — Channel groups to read state from (omit if using channels).
-- completion: Type: PNGetStateCompletionBlock — Completion with result or status.
+- completion: PNGetStateCompletionBlock — Completion with result/status.

-Note: Builder pattern; optional arguments can be omitted.

 ### Sample code